By Kristy May, your favorite NYC elopement photographer

-A guide to the ten best Central Park wedding and elopement ceremony locations complete with tips, lighting concerns and suggestions to help you decide which location may be best for your wedding.
+If you are getting married on a small scale in Central Park, below are details on the ten best intimate wedding and elopement ceremony locations complete with tips, lighting concerns and suggestions to help you decide which location may be best for your wedding.
 Please reach out if you have any questions.
 And if you'd like to see more photos or additional location suggestions, please contact me, I'm happy to help!

 The Ladies' Pavilion is an ornate cast iron Victorian shelter built in 1871 and moved to the current location in 1912.
 It is an ideal location for an intimate wedding or elopement given the cover it provides in case of rain.
 I will caution if you are seeking a private ceremony that the location is popular with tourists and parkgoers who like to climb on the rocks nearby and frequent the paths around the pavilion.
 I suggest a weekday morning ceremony for the least amount of traffic if that is a concern during the Spring-Fall.